How do I make the zeros show up for the zip codes?

 Step 1: Have two copies of the template.
 On the first copy, make an additional address column.
 Fill out the template with everything you need on all lines.
 Save this copy and keep it handy.

-On the second copy, you’re going to deleted that third address column you created to upload the address book successfully without any errors.
+On the second copy, you’re going to delete that third address column you created to upload the address book successfully without any errors.

 First copy to keep on hand.